 9. Lombard Street

 There are tons of museums in San Francisco that have regularly scheduled free admission days.
 We decided to take advantage of the San Francisco CityPASS.
-The San Francisco CityPASS admission saves you 42% and includes:
+The San Francisco CityPASS admission saves you 45% and includes multiple museums plus transportation.
+Here is what is included:

 - Cable Car and Muni Bus Passport